 Russia private guide Igor, offers small-group (six people maximum) tours of St. Petersburg, offering his expertise in architecture, European art history and Russian history.
-We asked him how he would recommend a tourist spend one day in St. Petersburg, and here’s what he has to say.
+We asked him what he would recommend a tourist do in St Petersburg in one day, and here’s what he has to say.

 While Russia’s second largest city, St. Petersburg, offers enough history, culture, art, music, and architectural sights to fill a longer trip, you can get a very good taste of the city in just a day or two.
 One easy way to visit St. Petersburg without a visa is by coming on a ferry from Finland or Sweden.
 Not only is it usually cheaper to fly via those countries, but it gives you the opportunity to explore St. Petersburg during 72 hours without a visa, under a special provision for ferry boat passengers.
 You just need your return ticket and hotel booking for the night and there’s no need for the red tape usually associated with a trip to Russia.